CpaterCodes/Ketza/README.md

 python code, as opposed to being a runtime or a templating engine.

-My intention is to provide a powerful but simple interface, allowing for extensibility and interplay with other technologies without too many headaches.
+My intention is to provide a powerful but simple interface, allowing for extensibility and interplay with other technologies without headaches.

 ## Basics